wordshaker/jesswhite_4/_posts/2020-09-20-hacktober-post.md

 </div>
 <br/>

-There are a number of resources around licencing, but a quick go-to is <a href="https://opensource.org/licenses" target="_blank">the list on the Open Source Website</a>
+There are a number of resources around licencing, but a quick go-to is <a href="https://opensource.org/licenses" rel="noreferrer" target="_blank">the list on the Open Source Website</a>

 <br/>